Author: kenny

 Fall (September–November) — Trophy Season

 Fall is the season for large trout.
-Three factors combine:
+Three factors combine to produce exceptional fishing:

 • Cooling water temperatures bring trout out of summer lethargy